Dell: SEC investigation

 In August 2005, Dell became the subject of an informal investigation by the United States SEC.
 In 2006, the company disclosed that the US Attorney for the Southern District of New York had subpoenaed documents related to the company's financial reporting dating back to 2002.
 The company delayed filing financial reports for the third and fourth fiscal quarter of 2006, and several class-action lawsuits were filed.
 Dell Inc's failure to file its quarterly earnings report could have subjected the company to de-listing from the Nasdaq, but the exchange granted Dell a waiver, allowing the stock to trade normally.
 In August 2007, the company announced that it would restate its earnings for fiscal years 2003 through 2006 and the first quarter of 2007 after an internal audit found that certain employees had changed corporate account balances to meet quarterly financial targets.
 In July 2010, the SEC announced charges against several senior Dell executives, including Dell Chairman and CEO Michael Dell, former CEO Kevin Rollins, and former CFO James Schneider, "with failing to disclose material information to investors and using fraudulent accounting to make it falsely appear that the company was consistently meeting Wall Street earnings targets and reducing its operating expenses."
 Dell, inc. was fined $100 million, with Michael Dell personally fined $4 million.

-Michael Dell resumes CEO role
+Dell 2.0 and downsizing

 After four out of five quarterly earnings reports were below expectations, Rollins resigned as president and CEO on January 31, 2007, and founder Michael Dell assumed the role of CEO again.

 On March 1, 2007, the company issued a preliminary quarterly earnings report showing gross sales of $14.4 billion, down 5% year-over-year, and net income of $687 million (30 cents per share), down 33%.
 Net earnings would have declined even more if not for the effects of eliminated employee bonuses, which accounted for six cents per share.
 NASDAQ extended the company's deadline for filing financials to May 4.